LearningLocker/docs/src/upgrading.md

 For more information about using Git please see the [Git documentation](http://git-scm.com/).

 ## Upgrading via Packagist with Composer
 If you've downloaded Learning Locker using Composer you will need to upgrade like this.
-However, we recommend that you [download Learning Locker via Github with Git](../installation/#download-and-install) and [upgrade via Github with Git](#upgrading-via-github-with-git) for a better upgrade experience.
+However, we recommend that you [switch from a Packagist installation to a Github installation](#switching-from-packagist-to-github) and [upgrade via Github with Git](#upgrading-via-github-with-git) for a better upgrade experience.

 1. Copy your "bootstrap/start.php" file.
 2. Copy your "app/config/local" directory.